TosbackCgusBridge-Bot/CGUs-versions/Wikia/Privacy Policy.md

 **WIKIA PRIVACY POLICY**

-Date of Last Revision: May 22, 2018.
+Date of Last Revision: December 6, 2018.
 Please check back regularly to keep informed of updates to this policy.

 This privacy policy outlines the personal information about you that Wikia, Inc. (“**Wikia**”, “**FANDOM**”, "**we**", "**us**", "**our**") collects, uses and stores via our sites at fandom.com, wikia.com and wikia.org (including all subdomains) and our mobile apps under the FANDOM or Wikia brands (collectively, our "**Website**").